kantmakm/empapi/README.md

 NB: The script appends the classes in alphabetical order (directories first).

-For Features, Limitations, and Middleware options, please reference php-crud-api at https://github.com/mevdschee/php-crud-api/
+TB:  For Configuration, Features, Limitations, and Middleware options, please reference php-crud-api at https://github.com/mevdschee/php-crud-api/

-#### Basic authentication

-The Basic type supports a file that holds the users and their (hashed) passwords separated by a colon (':').
-When the passwords are entered in plain text they fill be automatically hashed.
-The authenticated username will be stored in the `$_SESSION['username']` variable.
-You need to send an "Authorization" header containing a base64 url encoded and colon separated username and password after the word "Basic".

-    Authorization: Basic dXNlcm5hbWUxOnBhc3N3b3JkMQ

-This example sends the string "username1:password1".

 #### Employee REST server

 Methods supported:  GET, POST, PUT, DELETE [requires authorization - see .htaccess for rules]

+Current live implementation is using a self-signed SSL certificate - must be accepted in the browser or SSL cert verification must be disabled in Postman.

 Create a web application that exposes REST operations for employees.
 The API should be able to: